Benefits of Marijuana (THC, CBD, and forms of consumption)

 Perhaps the best-known benefit of THC has to do with glaucoma improvement, by reducing intraocular pressure.
 It achieves this effect by dilating the eye capillaries, explaining another known symptom among its consumers: red eyes.

-In summary, THC has therapeutic potential but in very specific cases, and the associated risks mean that it should be used with care.
+In summary, THC from cannabislegend has therapeutic potential, but in particular cases, and the associated risks mean that it should be used with care.

-For these reasons, I am more interested in CBD, with wider applications and minimal risk.
+For these reasons, I am more interested in CBD, with broader applications and minimal risk.